 Cybersecurity is the process of protecting computers, systems, servers and mobile devices from malicious attacks.
 This security field has become significantly important in the past two decades, with the continuous development of computer systems and the increasing reliance on mobile phones and artificial intelligence.

-Initially, the first cyber virus was developed by a developer’s mistake, with no intention to cause harm.
+The first cyber virus was initially developed by a developer’s mistake, with no intention to cause harm.
 However, it didn’t take criminals long to take advantage of such a mistake and work on developing more complex malware to facilitate cybercrime.
 To keep up with the evolution of cybersecurity and cybercrime, legislation regarding these two fields has also been developing.

-In this article, we trace the first cyber virus and the birth of the cybersecurity field up to its importance in our everyday life.
+In this article, we trace the first cyber virus and the history of cybersecurity up to its importance in our everyday life.

 The Beginning of Cybersecurity (the 1970s – 1980s)

 By the end of the 1960s, the use of computers began to spread in different sectors.
-One pressing issue to deal with was the need for many users to access data at the same time.
-This practice created enormous loading pressure on the networks since neither the computers nor the networks were developed enough to handle a significant number of users at the same time.
+One pressing issue was the need for many users to access data at the same time.
+This practice created enormous loading pressure on the networks since neither the computers nor the networks were developed enough to handle a significant number of users simultaneously.

 Developers designated two processes to regulate user access to data.
-The first was Period Processing, which gave first-level users access to finish their processes on the network before giving the second-level users access to complete theirs, which meant that each level of users would run their processes for a given time.
+The first was Period Processing, which gave first-level users access to finish their processes on the network before giving the second-level users access to complete theirs.
+This meant that each level of users would run their processes for a given time.

-The second regulating process emerged by the late 1970s and was called Sub Connections.
+The second regulating process emerged in the late 1970s, called Sub Connections.
 In this process, a team of users needed to fulfil the first cybersecurity requirements for the next level of functions to take place.
 This process meant that every level of function was built atop the previous levels, and as the levels increased, the access and complexity of the functions increased as well.

 The Invention of the Creeper and the Reaper